brunoslalmeida/nodejs-docker/README.md

 * All scripts run from the APP_PATH context/folder.
 So is not needed to add path or context to them.

-* The `$ npm install` command is not called if you define your custom scripts, this have to handled by your scripts.
+* The `$ npm install` command is not called if you define your custom scripts, this has to handled by your scripts.

-After all this steps the bootstrap will run `$ npm start` to run your app.
+After all these steps the bootstrap will run `$ npm start` to run your app.

 ## GIT

-To define you git remote repository all you have to do is add a EVN for that
+To define you git remote repository all you have to do is add an EVN for that

 `-e GIT=http[s]://[GIT_PATH]/.git`